After lowering interest rates to nearly zero during the height of the pandemic, the Federal Reserve began raising interest rates in 2022.

 Also, think about how you can appeal to your existing customer base.
 Indeed, the likelihood of selling to repeat customers is 60%-70%, compared to 5%-20% for new customers.
 Return customers are also great for word-of-mouth marketing, a way to bring new customers to your business at no added cost to you.

-Interest rates are expected to be raised several more times this year and next.
+Interest rates are expected to be raised again.
 To put a number on it, Economist Intelligence estimates the Federal Reserve will raise rates 2.9% by the first quarter of 2023.
 The goal of these interest rate increases is to find a middle ground that tempers inflation without causing a recession.

 Time will tell what the future has in store.
 In the meantime, stay informed, focus on ways to keep business going strong and make financial decisions that will bring you the highest return on investment.